Vahe1994/Deep-Vectorization-of-Technical-Drawings/README.md

 Official Pytorch repository for ECCV 2020 [Deep Vectorization of Technical Drawings]()

 ## IMPORTANT

+Because, this project is massive and I'm done code refactoring and restructuring for making user friendly repository with module like design
+(to be easily modifiable and added new parts if needed), not all functions are yet fully added and tested.Sorry for  inconvenience.
+I'm currently working on it.
+I don't recommend to train or run this code yet, but you can look at parts that you may interested with.
 Datasets and files to compare are ready to be used.
-<b>And for code:</b>
-Because, this project is massive and I'm trying to do code refactoring for making user friendly repository with easily modifiable modules, Not all functions are yet added and tested.Sorry for  inconvenience.
-I'm currently working on it.See table below.
-I'm not recommend to train or run this code yet, but you can look at parts that you may interested with.
+I will soon add trained model and will add readme and correct the code if needed to run smoothly.
+See table below.

 | Modules       | Added         | Refactored| Tested|
 | ------------- |:-------------:| :-----:| -----:|